Home page of www.weldreality.com.

 E70XX E70S-6 E71T-1 |

-states, "how will we ever replace this aging, highly skilled welding workforce"?
+states, "how will we ever replace this aging, highly skilled weld workforce"?

-occur with with welding, managers often perceive that the welding
+occur with welding, managers often perceive that the weld

-THE WELD REALITY: Its important to note that for code quality pipe welds, the TIP TIG process is easy to learn.
-The majority of welding issues
+It's important to note that for code quality pipe welds, that the TIP TIG process eliminates at least 50% of the GTAW skills required for pipe welds.
+The majority of weld issues

-and educational system that for decades placed no focus or importance on weld
+and educational system that for decades has placed minimal focus or importance on weld

-When training a suitable individual who has never welded, it will take no more than 3 days to train a TIP TIG welder to weld all position pipe and approx. 5 days to train that person to be a MIG / flux cored
+While community colleges take many months and sometimes years to train personnel to weld pipe, the following is the weld reality.
+When training a suitable individual who has never welded, it would take me no more than 5 days to train a TIP TIG welder to weld all position (5G) pipes, and the same 5 days to train that person to weld the pipes with either the MIG / flux cored

 control training resources, they are a great training aid for guys who dont want to "play around" with their weld controls..